byterubpay/byterub-site/_posts/2017-07-02-logs-for-the-Community-meeting-held-on-2017-07-02.md

 **\<knaccc>** hyc nice work!
 **\<floam412>** ooh, that's awesome hyc.. didn't know they changed that
 **\<XMRenthusiast>** great news hyc! the SDC mention was annoying since it was already abandoned by its devs
-**\<floam412>** yeah, the more I think of it, FFS would only work for charities... but I was thinking of getting monero to go toward a better good than just speculation
+**\<floam412>** yeah, the more I think of it, FFS would only work for charities... but I was thinking of getting byterub to go toward a better good than just speculation
 **\<hyc>** yep. and yes, I'd like to see zcash and dash descriptions tweaked too
 **\<sgp>** https://github.com/privacytoolsIO/privacytools.io/pull/241
 **\<sgp>** Anyone else have a question?
 **\<sgp>** @rehrar, go
 **\<rehrar>** more of a comment, but question for feedback
 **\<rehrar>** while we're talking about the FFS
-**\<nioc>** in response to "slogan" and \<moneromooo> aminorex has something that means "no freedom without privacy" or so.
+**\<nioc>** in response to "slogan" and \<byterubmooo> aminorex has something that means "no freedom without privacy" or so.
 In esperanto I think it is "Sine secretum non libertas" in latin which means something like "Without privacy no liberty."
 **\<sgp>** Lol you're running this meeting too, remember :p
 **\<rehrar>** I've rewritten and updated some terms
 **\<rehrar>** https://github.com/rehrar/meta/tree/master/FFS